 Even with a cursory bit of research, it becomes clear that you can’t achieve true CI/CD without automated testing.
 Testing is the cornerstone of CI/CD - from Unit Tests to automated acceptance tests to end-to-end testing.
 As your testing grows, you'll probably want to Leverage CI/CD for Complex Tests as well.

-So while QA and development teams work together to build reliable and scalable test automation, it is also crucial that the systems these teams use for testing are fully integrated into their CI server.
-This article provides an overview of the most popular CI servers in the market, and how they integrate with the Sauce Labs Continuous Testing Cloud.
+As QA and development teams work together to build reliable and scalable test automation, it is also crucial that these teams’ systems for testing are fully integrated into their CI server.
+This article provides an overview of the most popular CI servers in the market and how they integrate with the Sauce Labs Continuous Testing Cloud.

-Jenkins is by far the most popular CI tool on the market today.
-A free and open source tool, it has a strong community following and enjoys broad adoption across companies of all sizes.
+Jenkins is the most popular CI tool on the market today.
+It is a free and open-source tool with a strong community following and broad adoption across companies of all sizes.
 To help you easily integrate your test execution into your Jenkins pipeline, Sauce Labs developed the Sauce Jenkins Plugin.
 While it isn’t necessary to integrate the two systems via this plugin as you could build it on your own, there are several helpful tools integrated into this plugin:

 It provides a user interface that lets you populate environment variables on the Jenkins server that can be used in your tests (for example, platform configurations or your Sauce username and access key).

 The plugin does the setting of environment variables.
 It automatically launches Sauce Connect when you enable it for a project.